 - Dress modestly…adults should have at least covered shoulders and legs to the knee

-This year, Ramadan starts (based on the moon) on August 1st and will last for 30 days.
+In 2021, Ramadan starts (based on the moon) on April 12 and will last for 30 days.